PERSOL HR DATA BANK in APAC

 Paid annual leave

 Entrepreneurs are under an obligation to grant workers/laborers annual leave.
-The minimum amount of annual leave to be granted is to be no less than 12 workdays if the worker/laborer works for 12 consecutive months (Labor Law, Article 79, Paragraph 3).
-Annual leave in accordance with the minimum amount of annual leave shall be determined and specified in the individual work agreement, the enterprise's rules and regulations, or the collective work agreement (Labor Law, Article 79, Paragraph 4).
-In addition to the above annual leave, the company may offer a long-term holiday as stipulated in the employment contracts, work regulations, or collective agreements (Labor Law, Article 79, Paragraph 5).
+The minimum amount of annual leave to be granted is to be no less than 12 workdays if the worker/laborer works for 12 consecutive months (Manpower Law, Article 79, Paragraph 3).
+Annual leave in accordance with the minimum amount of annual leave shall be determined and specified in the employment agreement, company regulations, or the collective labor agreement (Manpower Law, Article 79, Paragraph 4).
+In addition to the above annual leave, the company may offer a long-term holiday as stipulated in the employment agreement, company regulations, or collective labor agreements (Manpower Law, Article 79, Paragraph 5).

 -